tuvaluboy/bci_finalproject/README.md

 ## DATASET

 Dataset (SEED)
 SEED dataset provided by the Brain-like Computing & Machine Intelligence (BCMI) laboratory, which is led by Prof. Bao-Liang Lu.
-To gain access to the SEED IV dataset, an application is required.
+To gain access to the SEED dataset, an application is required.
 Please visit the BCMI laboratory’s website to apply for access before using this dataset.

 Download dataset in this link https://bcmi.sjtu.edu.cn/home/seed/ BCMI Laboratory homepage https://bcmi.sjtu.edu.cn/